yzh503/yzh503.github.io/_posts/2015-08-19-Kali-installation-tips-for-MBP-2015.markdown

 root@kali:~# /etc/init.d/network-manager restart
 {% endhighlight %}
 Reboot and WiFi should work.
 This may not work on Thunderbolt-Ethernet wired network.

+#####If you are using other network card
+{% highlight Bash shell script %}
+lspci
+{% endhighlight %}
+Use this command, find the network controller or ethernet controller model and google it.
+Try downloading linux wireless/ethernet firmware and put it into the corresponding folder in /lib/firmware/

 ####4.
 Cannot boot into OSX
 Step 1.
 Hold option when booting, and boot from Mac HD.